Insights & Articles

 Failure to Understand the Nature or Consequences of the Contract

-If you have drafted a “DIY” contract and your spouse no longer wants to comply with the contract, they may attempt to get out of the contract by arguing that they did not understand the “nature or consequences” of the agreement.
+If you have drafted a “DIY” contract and your spouse no longer wants to comply, they may attempt to get out of the contract by arguing that they did not understand the “nature or consequences” of the agreement.

 However, the Supreme Court of Canada in Hartshorne v Hartshorne stated that courts should be reluctant to second-guess the agreement when the parties have sought independent legal advice.
 Lawyers help parties understand what they are signing, which ensures fairness and predictability in contract-drafting.